 If you are not a resident or do not have a window decal on your car and you are parking in our commuter parking lots, you are in violation of our parking rules and risk receiving a costly parking ticket.
 We have increased our code enforcement staff to ensure that only Park District residents have complete access to parking in our commuter lots.

-In order to park in the lots Monday through Friday, between the hours of 5 a.m. and 5 p.m. parking fees apply.
-You are required to purchase and clearly display on your rear-view mirror a daily ($5), monthly ($75) or annual ($785) ticket.
+In addition to the decal, to park in the lots Monday through Friday, between the hours of 5 a.m. and 5 p.m. parking fees apply.
+You are required to purchase and clearly display on your rear-view mirror a daily ($5), monthly ($75) or annual ($785) hang tag.

-The parking window decals and daily, monthly and annual parking tickets can be obtained or purchased at Parkwood Sports Complex located at:
+The parking window decals and daily, monthly and annual parking tickets can be obtained or purchased at Great Neck House or Parkwood Sports Complex

 35 North Station Plaza

 The Park District operates 3 commuter parking lots near the Long Island Railroad Station.
 The current demand often exceeds the capacity of these lots.
 Expansion of the Long Island Railroad to Grand Central Station as well as additional housing under construction within the Park District will increase this demand.
 The District is examining potential ways to increase the number of parking spaces.